EQWorks/common/communications.md

 ## Opt-in

-Opt-in to Slack channels, calendars, Asana or Basecamp projects, etc., that you _are_ interested in and/or obligated to.
+Opt-in to Slack channels, calendars, or Asana projects, etc., that you are interested or obligated to.
 Configure notifications on these tools to suit this mindset:

 - Notification on direct ping and private/direct message.
 - Optional notification on direct group ping, and thread messages.
 - Silent/no notification on the rest of the messages.

-As soon as you are _not_ obligated, and/or interested in any of them, GTFO.
+As soon as you are not obligated or interested in any of them, you may opt-out.

-As for emails, since its innate opt-out (or can't even) nature, you may do the following:
+As for emails, you may do the following:

 - Pin/star items that need future attention.
 Archive them as soon as they're done, or no longer needed.
 - Optionally snooze items that need future attention.
 Archive them as soon as they're done, or no longer needed.